levieggert/KeyboardAssistant/README.md

 - InputItem.textView: Only add textviews found in the viewcontroller.
 - InputItem.bothTextFieldAndTextView: Add both textfields and textviews found in the viewcontroller.

+Call the following method on your InputNavigator instance:
 ```swift
 addInputItems(from: UIViewController, itemType: InputItemType)
 ```